e271828e/Flight.jl/docs/notes/design/framework_design.md

   required to live in `z` for deterministic replay).
 - **Snapshots are free:** copying a cell copies a reference to immutable data — checkpoint/replay of the entire discrete side is "copy the cell values."
-- **Workspace** (for heavy periodic algorithms, e.g. an n≈20 Kalman filter): component-declared mutable scratch, preallocated by the framework, handed to the update function, and **excluded from state semantics** — not snapshotted, not replayed, must carry no information between calls.
+- **Workspace** (for heavy algorithms, e.g. an n≈20 Kalman filter): component-declared mutable scratch, instantiated by the framework and arriving as the `ws` bundle field (§5.2) in every function of the declaring component, and **excluded from state semantics** — not snapshotted, not replayed, never a condition target (§16.1), must carry no information between calls.
 Checkable: in debug mode the framework **NaN-poisons the workspace before every call**, so read-before-write of stale scratch detonates immediately.
+Declared **by allocation** (v0.19, replacing `init_workspace`): the well-known method *is* the allocator — `workspace(c::KF, ::Type{T}) where {T} = (P_ws = Matrix{T}(undef, c.n, c.n), x̂_ws = Vector{T}(undef, c.n))` on the continuous tier, plain `workspace(::C)` on the discrete (the `output_types` tier split) — called once per activation and once per scratch-store set (§16.8), sizes from the instance, eltypes from the activation.
+The `undef` spelling is the recommended idiom: it makes "contents are meaningless" visible in the declaration, which is the register this store actually lives in — a workspace is *not* memory, so declaration-by-initial-value (§13.2) never legitimately covered it, and none of the §13.2 arguments for authored values (condition overlay base, the probe-value barrier) applies to a store that conditions exclude and the poison overwrites.
+Available on **both tiers**: nothing in the contract is tier-specific, and a continuous workspace simply joins the `T`-generic surface — under a `Dual` activation the allocator is called at `Dual`, and the in-place math runs through Julia's generic fallbacks (no BLAS; activations probe and linearize, they don't run marathons).
+The calls-per-boundary multiplicity of the continuous side (RK stages, Tier-2 probes, event re-sweeps) makes the no-information-between- calls contract *more* load-bearing there, not less — which is the poison check earning its keep, not a prohibition.
+(Rejected: `workspace_type` returning types with framework instantiation — array types carry no dimensions, sizes live in runtime fields like `kf.n` which no zero-argument constructor can see, and hoisting sizes into type parameters lands on the `MMatrix` codegen catastrophe below.)
 - **Blessed idiom — zero-allocation ticks with immutable `z`:** do the in-place math (`mul!`, `cholesky!`, BLAS) on the workspace; at the end, snapshot into an isbits container (`z = KFState(SVector{20}(x̂_ws), SMatrix{20,20}(P_ws))`) and return it.